-Exercise sets will be posted chapter by chapter as we cover the relevant material in class.
+Exercise sets will be posted weekly.
 If you get stuck on a question, ask about it in the tutorial first, then seek further help if needed.

-Internal assessment is made up of 50% from 3 assignments and 50% from a midterm test in class.
+Internal assessment is made up of 30% from 10 assignments (5 are marked) and 20% from a midterm test in class.

 Assignments and writing mathematics